Closure fears tarnish Opel plants' golden anniversary

 By Tom Kaeckenhoff and Ethan Bilby

-BOCHUM, Germany/ELLESMERE PORT A golden anniversary is usually cause for celebration, but at General Motors' car plants at Bochum in western Germany and Ellesmere Port in northwest England, the talk is of closure, not their openings in 1962.
+BOCHUM, Germany/ELLESMERE PORT, England A golden anniversary is usually cause for celebration, but at General Motors' (GM.N) car plants at Bochum in western Germany and Ellesmere Port in northwest England, the talk is of closure, not their openings in 1962.

 Economic weakness across much of Europe has hit car sales, forcing the sector to address a capacity overhang.
 GM Chief Executive Dan Akerson estimates that manufacturers have 10 plants too many across the continent.